Sample IELTS feedback: more than one band score

 Sample Feedback

-Open a public hub and see the flow yourself
+Open a public hub and see the feedback flow yourself

-The fastest way to understand the feedback structure is to open a public hub, submit a practice attempt, and review the resulting analysis.
+The fastest way to understand the feedback structure is to open a public hub, submit one attempt, and review the resulting analysis.